westonnelson/docs-1/packages/website/docs/counterfactual-delegation.md

 In other words, it's not possible to look at the blockchain, and _discover_ what accounts, have what permissions, because the `state` is only known to the involved parties; **opposite to most of today's EVM based access control systems.**

 If the permission is not intended to be executed in the immediate future, than most smart contracts will use an on-chain delegation system, for managing access controls.
-While,this is a perfectly fine approach, it does have it's limitations.
-Plus, the conditional logic operators (timestamp, blockNumber, etc..) has to be included at protocol smart contract level, which is not ideal, if we're striving for modularity and separation of concerns. **And, _yes_, we are striving for modularity and separation of concerns.**
+While,this is a _perfectly fine approach_, it does have limitations.
+Plus, the conditional logic operators (timestamp, blockNumber, etc..) have to be included at protocol smart contract level, which is not ideal, if we're striving for modularity and separation of concerns. **And, _yes_, we are striving for modularity and separation of concerns.**

 **Resources**